-Module 5 Name: Differentiation and Challenge in Primary Maths Module Code: MA9105 ECTS:<> Module Type <core elective<="" th=""></core> Module Description Module rationale
+Module 5 Name: Differentiation and Challenge in Primary Maths

+Module Code: MA9105 ECTS:10 Module Type Core

+Module Description

 This module attempts to introduce students to two key topics in primary mathematics education: differentiation and challenge.
 Sometimes these topics are treated separately.
 However, in this module they are looked at together on the grounds that all pupils can experience challenge in primary mathematics class and differentiation benefits all pupils.
 Students will learn about conceptual and practical aspects of these topics and will apply their learning to a range of mathematics education tasks.
 The module content is based on original research developed by the Erasmus+ EDUCATE project, a multi-country mathematics education research project of which the module coordinator was the national leader for Ireland.